5 Pros and Cons for Building Your Own Custom Home or Cabin

 4. Fewer maintenance costs

 With a brand new home, the chances of needing to replace an ageing furnace or burst pipe are significantly lower.
 When you move into a custom-built home, you can relax knowing that you won’t need to fork up extra maintenance expenses for a few years.
 Furthermore, most custom homes come with short-term and long-term warranty plans.
+This means that you will be able to rely on the home warranty for a long time.
+Less headaches, and more time out on your boat, at the golf course, or skiing or snowboarding.

 5. Functionality that matches your lifestyle